Auto Union racing cars: Design

 The rear mid-engine, rear-wheel-drive layout was unusual at the time.
 From front to rear the layout comprised radiator, driver, fuel tank, and engine.
 The layout would return to Grand Prix racing in the late 1950s by British manufacturer Cooper Car Company.

 The problem with early mid-engined design was the stiffness of the contemporary ladder chassis and suspension.
 The car's turning angle changed as the momentum of the centrally mounted engine increased on the chassis, causing oversteer.
 All Auto Unions had independent suspension, with parallel trailing arms and torsion bars at the front.
-At the rear, Porsche tried to counter the tendency to oversteer by using a then-advanced swing axle suspension on the early cars.
+At the rear, Dr. Porsche tried to counter the tendency to oversteer by using a then-advanced swing axle suspension on the early cars.
 On the later Type D, rear suspension was a de Dion system, following the lead of Mercedes-Benz, but the supercharged engines eventually produced almost 550 horsepower, which exacerbated the oversteer.

 The original Porsche-designed V16 was modified as a V12 when in 1938 the Grand Prix regulations set a limit of 3 litres on supercharged engines.
 Originally designed as a 6-litre, the first Auto Union engines displaced 4,360 cc and developed 295 PS.
 They had two cylinder blocks, inclined at an angle of 45 degrees, with a single overhead camshaft to operate all 32 valves.
 The intake valves in the hemispherical cylinder heads were connected to the camshaft by rocker arms, while for the exhaust valves the rocker arms were connected to the camshaft by pushrods that passed through tubes situated above the spark plugs; thus the engine had three valve covers.
 The engine provided optimum torque at low engine speeds, and Bernd Rosemeyer later drove an Auto Union around the Nürburgring in a single gear to prove the engine's flexibility.

 The body underwent wind-tunnel testing at the German Institute for Aerodynamics, a scientific organization that still exists.
 With the fuel tank located in the centre of the car directly behind the driver, the front-rear weight distribution remained unchanged as the fuel was used; the same location is used in modern open-wheel racing cars for the same reason.
 The chassis tubes originally piped coolant from the radiator to the engine, but this was eventually abandoned owing to leaks.